wendy-xiaozong/Brain-Segmentation/README.md

 - [X] read about multi-classification
 - [X] test if the metrics works
 - [X] do this with another subject list (Or do I really need this? a separate list of path might be more helpful actually)
+- [X] why the log part do not work
 - [ ] why the model can not learn??? some part must be wrong.
 (Resample + cropped)
+- [ ] rewrite the store log part
-- [ ] write a function to check whether I need use the resample
+- [ ] read about the learning rate
 - [ ] why the matrix is different from the loss??
-- [ ] why the log part do not work
 - [ ] why the print network show so less information now?
 - [ ] crop and resample the data
 - [ ] tune the patch based parameters to make the train faster